Tim Allen – CEO/PRESIDENT

 Pam originally joined the Community Enrichment Center in 2009 as the Properties Director, and in February 2013 took on the role of Development Director.
 After getting married in 2014, Pam moved to Oklahoma, staying in the nonprofit sector working for the National Multiple Sclerosis Society.
 She is very excited to be back at the CEC and working toward her goal of creating compelling opportunities for donors to support the CEC and to make the experience of giving satisfying and rewarding.

-Donna Riddick – VP of Family Services
+Donna Riddick – Director of Outreach and Counseling

 Donna has an extensive career in social services in Tarrant County.
 She has been at the CEC since 1998 and previously worked for Catholic Charities Diocese of Fort Worth for nearly 10 years.
 Donna received her Bachelor’s Degree from Howard Payne University in 1981 and a Master’s in Marriage and Family Counseling in 1985.
 She also attended Texas Woman’s University working towards her doctorate in Family Studies from 1988 to 1991.
 Donna received her Licensed Professional Counselor’s license in 1991.
 Most of her career has focused on serving families that are low-income or homeless.
 Donna has worked with children and families in foster care, residential treatment for children, home based services, school based programs in three counties and currently with families in transitional housing.
 Donna has overseen the development and implementation of many programs designed to assist families in providing a stable environment for their families.